asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

         = P(M|spam) * P(spam) / (P(M|spam)*P(spam) + P(M|ham)*P(ham))

 -    In next example, can do the same with an email with three words by treating each word as independent, hence product.
--    In a surprising twist if you encounter a word that has never been encountered as spam before then the email cannot every be spam.
+-    In a surprising twist if you encounter a word that has never been encountered as spam before then the email cannot ever be spam.
     -    It can't be that a single word determines this!
     -    This is **overfitting**.